 5 things worth slowing down for

 Slow isn’t my normal speed.
-I walk quickly, type quickly, clean house quickly, stack wood quickly.
+I walk quickly, type quickly, clean house quickly, stack firewood quickly.

 None of those are necessarily bad.
 But there are some things worth slowing down for.